-Minnesota has 75 state parks and recreation areas, with the largest concentration in the exceptionally scenic northeastern part of the state.
+Minnesota has more than 70 state parks and recreation areas, with the largest concentration in the exceptionally scenic northeastern part of the state.
 However, you’ll find state parks and recreation areas throughout the state.

 Although Minnesota’s state parks are usually thought of as recreational areas that also preserve scenic sites and natural resources like game and fish, the parks originally fulfilled a historic preservation function as well.
 For that reason, many parks contain historic sites or structures.